SeedSigner/seedsigner-os/README.md

    ```bash
    cd seedsigner-os
    ```
 4. Build the images using docker compose (expect this to take more than 1 hour).
-It *will* require 20-30 GB Of disk space.
+It *will* require 20-30 GB of disk space.
 You can change the `--pi0` option to the board type you wish to build or use `--all` to build all images types.
 The `export DOCKER_DEFAULT_PLATFORM=linux/amd64` is required to make the build reproducible.
 If you leave out this option on a ARM64 mac it will build faster.
 The `--force-recreate` and `--build` options are specified to make sure the latest image and container are used (not a local one cached).
    ```bash
    export DOCKER_DEFAULT_PLATFORM=linux/amd64
    SS_ARGS="--pi0" docker compose up --force-recreate --build